iOS SDK quick start

 How it works

 After initializing the SDK (Step 3), your app starts a verification flow by creating a session in the backend to establish a secure context (Step 6 and Step 7) and then starting the session (Step 8).
-The SDK executes the verification process with the user using the Transmit identity verification experience.
-Once all the required images are submitted, Transmit starts processing the verification while the SDK polls for its status.
+The SDK executes the verification process with the user using the Mosaic identity verification experience.
+Once all the required images are submitted, Mosaic starts processing the verification while the SDK polls for its status.
 Once processing is completed, the SDK notifies the app (Step 4) so it can obtain the verification result (Step 9) and proceed accordingly (Step 10).

 Step 1: Configure your app